Free Anesthesia In-Training Exam Sample Questions

 C. Hypophosphatemia

-Show The Answer Key
+The Answer and Explanation

 Did you get it right?
 The correct answer is A.

 Hypocalcemia is the electrolyte abnormality most likely to be seen perioperatively on initial chemistry analysis for this patient and is common in end-stage renal disease (ESRD) due to two primary etiologies.
 It can be caused by increased serum phosphorus due to the increased complexing of phosphorus with calcium, resulting in a decreased serum availability of free calcium ions.
 Hypocalcemia is also caused by decreased renal production of 1,25-dihydroxy vitamin D, resulting in decreased enteral absorption of calcium from dietary sources.
+Although ESRD has implications for every organ system in the body, one of the most relevant to anesthesiologists is its effect on the metabolic system.
+ESRD typically causes a wide range of clinically significant metabolic derangements.
+Patients tend to exist in an acidemic state, which is transiently corrected with dialysis.

 Metabolic Derangements in End-Stage Renal Disease | ||||||||||